Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `thermo` (Default = "std")
 :   Which thermodynamic equation you want to use to calculate solvation properties.
 Options are "std", "gf", or
-    "both" (case-INsensitive). "std" uses the standard closure relation, "gf" uses the Gaussian Fluctuation approximation,and "both" will print out separate sections for both. .
+    "both" (case-INsensitive). "std" uses the standard closure relation, "gf" uses the Gaussian Fluctuation approximation, and "both" will print out separate sections for both.

     !!! note
         Note that all data are printed out for each RISM simulation, so no choice is any more computationally demanding than another.
-Also, you can change this option and use the -rewrite-output flag to obtain a different printout after-the-fact.

 `tolerance` (Default = 1e-5)
 :   Upper bound of the precision requirement used to determine convergence of the self-consistent solution.
 This has
-    a strong effect on the cost of 3D-RISM calculations.
+    a strong effect on the cost of 3D-RISM calculations (smaller value for tolerance -> more computation).

 ## Sample input files